Asthma – when you run out of air

 Atopic and non-atopic asthma

-Atopic asthma has an allergic origin. allergies are usually associated with exposure to pollen, in which case symptoms appear seasonally from early spring to late summer, or to dust mites, animal dander, chemicals, and mold spores, in which case symptoms occur year-round.
-Sufferers experience attacks of sneezing, coughing, profuse, watery runny nose, watery and burning eyes, and shortness of breath.
-If left untreated, allergies can lead to the development of bronchial asthma.
+Atopic asthma has an allergic origin. allergies are usually associated with exposure to plant pollen, in which case symptoms appear seasonally from early spring to late summer, or to dust mites, animal dander, chemicals, and mold spores, in which case symptoms occur year-round.
+Sufferers experience bouts of sneezing, coughing, profuse, watery runny nose, tearing and burning eyes, and shortness of breath.
+Untreated allergies can lead to the development of bronchial asthma, so if you experience recurrent cough, shortness of breath, watery runny nose, watery eyes, or if you suspect an allergic origin, it's worth consulting an allergist in Lublin.
+A specialist will help identify possible allergens and select appropriate diagnostics and treatment.

 Fortunately, today it's possible to precisely determine the type of allergen and implement appropriate therapy.
 The basic screening method for allergy diagnosis is the well-known skin prick test.
 However, these tests can only be used in children over three years of age.
 A safe, non-invasive, and, above all, more accurate method is blood testing.
 These can even be performed on infants with suspected allergies.